Phantom Thread Has Finally Killed the Word ‘Chic’

 This is when Woodcock really loses it.

 “Chic?
 Oh, don’t you start using that filthy little word,” he says, raising his voice.
 “Chic!
 Whoever invented that ought to be spanked in public.
 I don’t even know what that word means!
 What is that word?
 Fucking chic!
-They should be hung, drawn, and courted.
+They should be hung, drawn, and quartered.
 Fucking chic.”

 Cyril remains unemotional.
 “It shouldn’t concern you,” she says, trying to end the matter.